raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 title: gpiozero
 ---

 GPIO Zero is a simple but powerful GPIO library.
-While much of its functionality is prohibited (no access to GPIOs), some of it could be handy in your experiment code, such as the internal device `CPUTemperature`.
+While much of its functionality is prohibited (no access to GPIO pins), some of it can be handy in your experiment, such as the internal device `CPUTemperature`.

 #### Usage